 For each JMF, obtain approval for polymer-based liquid aggregate treatments.
-Approval will be based on the design establishing the optimum additive rate when comparing the dry strength of specimens prepared without the anti-strip additive to conditioned specimens prepared with asphalt binder containing the anti-strip additive.
+Approval will be based on the design establishing the optimum additive rate when comparing the dry strength of specimens prepared without the anti-strip additive to conditioned specimens prepared with asphalt binder containing the anti-strip additive that produces the optimum (maximum) SIP value.
 See Materials I.M.
-510 Appendix C for additional information.
+510 Appendix C 319 for additional information.